Team3128/team3128.github.io/members/index.md

 ## **When You Can Join Team 3128**

-Team 3128 is no longer accepting applicants for the 2024-2025 season.
 You must be a *current student at CCA* to join Team 3128.
 Applications happen at the beginning of every school year.

 Team 3128 is capped at 80 students - available spots are limited and competitive.